replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/managing-nodes.md

 ### Remove Nodes from Rook Ceph Clusters

-This procedure ensures that all data held in Ceph is replicated to new nodes safely by weighting the Ceph OSDs to `0` on each of the nodes that you want to remove, waiting for the cluster to rebalance, removing the OSDs that are on the node, and then finally removing the node.
+This procedure ensures that all data held in Rook Ceph is replicated to new nodes safely by first weighting the Ceph OSDs to `0` on each of the nodes that you want to remove, waiting for Ceph to rebalance the OSDs, removing the OSDs that are on the node that you want to remove, and then finally removing the node.

 To remove nodes from a kURL cluster with Rook Ceph: